Russian Barley Pickle Soup Recipe. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 Russian Barley Pickle Soup Recipe for Rassolnik with Chicken and Vegetables

-My Russian barley pickle soup recipe for rassolnik with chicken and vegetables makes a very old Russian dish that in its early form was far less dense and less like a stew and more like a consommé from what I understand.
+You’ll adore this soup if you’re a lover of hearty stew-like soups.
+One of our best chicken soup recipes, my Russian barley pickle soup recipe for rassolnik with chicken and vegetables makes one of my favourite Russian-Ukrainian family recipes.
+Made with homemade dill pickles, rassolnik is a very old Russian dish, which in its early form was far less dense than I like it, less like a stew, and more like a consommé according to some historical sources.

-As I don’t recall eating this in Russia – I was too obsessed with sampling the many different regional variations of borscht – I’m not sure if rassolnik started out as a hearty broth or thickened up in the post-Soviet years or in the Russian diaspora.
+As I don’t recall eating this in Russia – I was too obsessed with sampling the many different regional variations of borscht – I’m not sure if rassolnik started out in life as a light or hearty broth, or whether it thickened up in the post-Soviet years or in the Russian diaspora.
+But in my Russian-Ukrainian grandmother’s kitchen it was always a dense soup that was almost a stew.

 Russian Barley Pickle Soup Recipe for Rassolnik with Chicken and Vegetables